Elmina Castle

-Elmina Castle was erected by the Portuguese in 1482 as Castelo de São Jorge da Mina (St. George of the Mine Castle), also known as Castelo da Mina or simply Mina (or Feitoria da Mina), in present-day Elmina, Ghana (formerly the Gold Coast).
-It was the first trading post built on the Gulf of Guinea, and the oldest European building in existence south of the Sahara.
+Elmina Castle was erected by the Portuguese in 1482 as Castelo de São Jorge da Mina (St. George of the Mine Castle), also known as Castelo da Mina or simply Mina (or Feitoria da Mina), in present-day Elmina, Ghana, formerly the Gold Coast.
+It holds several profound distinctions and was the first trading post built on the Gulf of Guinea and is the oldest extant European building in Sub-Saharan Africa.

 First established as a trade settlement, the castle later became one of the most important stops on the route of the Atlantic slave trade.
 The Dutch seized the fort from the Portuguese in 1637, after an unsuccessful attempt in 1596, and took over all of the Portuguese Gold Coast in 1642.
 The slave trade continued under the Dutch until 1814.
-In 1872, the Dutch Gold Coast, including the fort, became a possession of Great Britain.
+In 1872, the Dutch Gold Coast, including the fort, became a possession of the United Kingdom.

-The Gold Coast, which is now Ghana, gained its independence in 1957 from Britain, and had control of the castle.
+The Gold Coast gained its independence as Ghana in 1957 from the United Kingdom and now controls the castle.
 Elmina Castle is a historical site, and was a major filming location for Werner Herzog's 1987 drama film Cobra Verde.
 The castle is recognized by UNESCO as a World Heritage Site, along with other castles and forts in Ghana, because of its testimony to the Atlantic slave trade.
-It is also a major tourist attraction in the central region of Ghana.
+It is a major tourist attraction in Ghana.

 History

 Pre-Portuguese

-The people living along the West African coast at Elmina around the fifteenth century were presumably Fante.
-The Fante ethnicity bears an uncertain relationship to "Akan," itself a word connoting originality from the root word, "kan", to be first or original.
-Among their ancestors were merchants and miners trading gold into the Mediterranean and Near Eastern worlds from medieval times.
-The ancestors of the Akan-speakers of the forests, however, undoubtedly came from north of the forest.
+The people living along the West African coast at Elmina around the fifteenth century were presumably Fante, with an uncertain relationship to the modern Akan who came from north of the forests.
+Among their ancestors were merchants and miners who traded gold to the Mediterranean and Near Eastern worlds from medieval times.

 The people on the West African coast were organized into numerous populations that were drawn according to kinship lines.
 Family was extremely important in society, and family heads were united in communities under a recognized local authority.
 Along the Gold Coast alone, more than twenty independent kingdom-states existed.
 Elmina lay between two different Fante kingdoms, Fetu and Eguafo.

-West Africans nurtured ancient connections to other parts of the world.
-Common metals trade, iconic artistic forms, and agricultural borrowing show that trans-Saharan and regional coastal connections thrived.
+West Africans nurtured ancient trade connections to other parts of the world.
+Common metal trade, iconic artistic forms, and agricultural borrowing show that trans-Saharan and regional coastal connections thrived.
 The Portuguese in 1471 were the first Europeans to visit the Gold Coast as such, but not necessarily the first sailors to reach the port.